Graph Filters for Signal Processing and Machine Learning on Graphs: Introduction

 In short, the above works discuss particular forms or properties of graph filters linked to specific case studies or applications.
-None of them, however, offers a comprehensive and unifying review of the role of graph filtering that showcases the design choices, trade-offs, and applications of graph-based data in both SP and ML .
+None of them, however, offers a comprehensive and unifying treatment of the role of graph filtering that showcases the design choices, trade-offs, and applications of graph-based data in both SP and ML .
 Our goal in this paper is to give the reader a detailed tour on the different graph filtering forms and their properties, and to show how they can be used to develop more expressive solutions via filter banks and neural networks.
-We also aim to provide details on filter design strategies and methods.
-In SP, this is often tied to approximating or identifying model-based, pre-defined behaviors.
-In ML, this typically means choosing appropriate architectures for estimating input-output mappings from a training dataset.
+We also aim to provide details on filter design and learning strategies.
 Another key contribution of this unifying framework is to show that graph filters are crucial in myriad applications in both SP and ML.
-While these two fields remain somewhat different in their approach to solving problems, a comprehensive understanding of filtering as the fundamental tool in both fields promotes collaborations, furthering research, and improves our success in working with graph-based data.
+While these two fields remain somewhat different in their approach to solving problems, a comprehensive understanding of filtering as the fundamental tool in both fields {promotes collaboration and facilitates new research developments.}